-The process we usually advise is to file for the Australian trademark first, and then apply for the corresponding US trademark shortly thereafter (either via the Madrid Protocol or via direct application to the US).
+We usually advise our Australian clients to file for the Australian trademark first, then apply for the corresponding US trademark shortly thereafter (either via the Madrid Protocol or via direct application to the US).
 Done this way, whereby the US trademark application is based on the previously filed Australian trademark, the client has two significant advantages over US applicants:

 - They do not have to prove actual use to obtain registration (which is otherwise required in the US); and